yuniapak/u2_hw_mongoose_plants/README.md

 router.get('/plants', controllers.getAllPlants)
 ```

-Open http://localhost:4000/api/plants in your browser or do a GET request in Postman.
+Open http://localhost:4000/api/plants in your browser or do a GET request in Insomnia.

+- You should see an JSON object with an array of all `"plants":` in the database
+- Make sure to grab the `_id` of the `"Test Plant"` we just added in the previous step, it will be useful for the next few routes.
+- It should look something like this:

+    ```js
+    "_id": "5e38921e9c3bd077f50dc9a2"
+    ```

+___
+#### getPlantById

 Nice, now let's add the ability to find a specific plant: